ctrf-io/cypress-ctrf-json-reporter/README.md

 # Cypress JSON Test Results Report

+> Save Cypress test results as a JSON file

 A Cypress JSON test reporter to create test reports that follow the CTRF standard.

 [Common Test Report Format](https://ctrf.io) ensures the generation of uniform JSON test reports, independent of programming languages or test framework in use.